Elite pact

-An elite pact, settlement or political settlement is an agreement or understanding between political elites which moderates the violence and winner takes all nature of unrestrained conflict.
+An elite pact or political settlement is an explicit agreement or agreed understanding between elites which moderates the violence and winner takes all nature of unrestrained conflict.
+The elites are often political elites, but in a research context of political economy, they can also be social and economic.
 Such settlements are often understood to transform government from an autocratic mode into more pluralistic, democratic form.
-However, others view the political settlement as normatively neutral.
+Meanwhile, it is also a political economy framework to understand why sometimes an autocratic mode works whilst a democratic fails.
+Others may view the political settlement as normatively neutral.

 This concept in political theory is part of elite theory and state-building.
 Joel Migdal has suggested that the concept of political settlements has a pedigree going back to the work of Barrington Moore.
 Political settlements are the frameworks for governing a state established by elites, either through formal processes or informally over time.
 There are numerous definitions of political settlements and elite pacts, often including an emphasis on understandings between elites that bring about the conditions to end conflict, or maintain peace.
 In 2011 the World Bank's World Development Report suggested a new terminology for political settlements with the concept of `good enough coalitions.'